 Citi is an advertising partner.
 CNBC Select may receive an affiliate commission when you click on the links for products from our partners.
 This commission does not influence the opinions, recommendations, or placement of any products on our site.

-Costco has inspired a cult-like following with shoppers dedicated to the bulk discounts, Kirkland products and low-cost rotisserie chicken.
+Costco has inspired a cult-like following with shoppers dedicated to bulk discounts, Kirkland products and low-cost rotisserie chicken.
 If you count yourself as a loyal Costco consumer, you've probably been asked to apply for the Costco Anywhere Visa® Card by Citi at checkout.

-While the card offers a robust rewards program, you may wonder if it's really the best credit card for Costco purchases, offering 2% cash back on all purchases from Costco and Costco.com.
+While the card offers a robust rewards program, you may wonder if it's really the best credit card for Costco purchases, offering 2% cash back on all eligible purchases from Costco and Costco.com.

-Below, we break down the rewards, benefits and fees associated with the Costco Anywhere Visa® Card to help you decide if it's the right card for you.
+When CNBC Select crunched the numbers, we found that consumers can earn competitive rewards with the Costco Anywhere Visa® Card.
+Below, we break down the card's rewards, benefits and fees to help you decide if it's the right card for you.